 In December 2016, Angelwood Pictures and Beantown Statie Production Company released the first four episodes of the web series The Girl in the Attic.
 (This is the eighth web series produced by Angelwood Pictures.)
 It has been nominated for eight 2017 LA Web Series Festival Awards, including Best Series.
 The series returns with a four-episode second season on June 4, 2017.

-The production company is also in pre-production with the shorts, Funeral and B.L.B. and in-production with the short, Like Father, Like Son.
+The production company in pre-production with the short film, Funeral.
 It's also still in production for its series Testing: The Series.
-It has also been confirmed for a 3rd Annual Angelwood Pictures' Angel Awards in summer 2018.

 Angelwood Pictures will be taking a production hiatus starting in fall 2018 until further notice.